-A workshop by Seema Anand
+A talk by Seema Anand followed by Q&A

 In the world of the Kamasutra physical intimacy of any kind is about pure pleasure.
 If sex did not bring complete pleasure to both partners it was not worth doing.
 The sexual organs are referred to as organs of pleasure and there is no shame attached either to the act or to the desire for the act – any more than the tongue would be considered shameful for experiencing the delights of food or the skin for feeling the delights of touch.